HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 2. Run this branch with `docker compose up`
 3. Do steps 2-5 from the [quickstart section](#quickstart), now using access code and host IP info of the newly clones Label Studio branch.
 GroundingSAM is supported.
-4. Go to the task menu and select the tasks you would like to annotate.
+4. Go to the task menu inside your project and select the tasks you would like to annotate.
 5. Click the dropdown in the upper left hand side and select `Add Text Prompt for GroundingDINO`
 6. Enter in the prompt you would like to retrieve predictions for and press submit.
 - If your prompt is different from the label values you have assigned, you can use the underscore to give the correct label values to your prompt outputs.
 For example, if I wanted to select all brown cats but still give them the label value "cats" from my labeling config, my prompt would be "brown cat_cats".